-Table Mountain #4 Pasture is in a late seral stage with a healthy to slightly decadent plant community of predominately Pseudoroegneria spicatum (bluebunch wheatgrass, former scientific name Agropyron spicatum) and Artemisia tridentata ssp.
-Wyomingensis (Wyoming big sagebrush).
+Table Mountain #4 Pasture is in a late seral stage with a healthy to slightly decadent plant community of predominately bluebunch wheatgrass, former scientific name Agropyron spicatum, and Wyoming big sagebrush.
 There is an abundant amount of fine fuel located across this pasture due to the late seral stage that it is presently in and because of the absence of natural disturbance and the inability for livestock to remove decadent grass material through grazing (which can reduce fine fuel load and stimulate new plant growth).

 The Desert #6 Pasture is at the northern end of the salt desert shrub range.
 It has many of the plant communities that are representative of this type of rangeland.
-Several different varieties of Artemisia (sagebrush) make up the dominate shrub component followed by Atriplex confertifolia (shadscale saltbush).
-The dominate grass type is Elymus elymoides (bottlebrush squirreltail); Achnatherum hymenoides (Indian ricegrass) and Hesperostipa comata (needle-and-thread grass) are the sub-dominate grass species.
+Several different varieties of Artemisia (sagebrush) make up the dominate shrub component followed by shadscale saltbush.
+The dominate grass type is bottlebrush squirreltail; Achnatherum hymenoides (Indian ricegrass) and needle-and-thread grass are the sub-dominate grass species.
 This pasture has many other types of native shrubs and grass varieties making it a unique and different landscape.

-The pastures on the foothills of the Steens consist of native bunchgrasses such as Elymus elymoides (bottlebrush squirreltail), Poa pratensis (Kentucky bluegrass), Festuca idahoensis (Idaho fescue) and, to a lesser degree, Stipa thurberiana (Thurber's needlegrass, former scientific name Achnatherum thurberianum) in the ridges and slopes of the uplands.
-The lowlands, which are predominately private with BLM-managed rangeland mixed in, consist of a heavy shrub component containing multiple varieties of Artemisia tridentata (big sagebrush) with an understory of Bromus tectorum (cheatgrass, also known as downy brome) an annual invasive grass, and to a lesser degree Elymus elymoides.
-There are also documented areas of Taeniatherum caput-medusae (medusahead) scattered across the foothills.
+The pastures on the foothills of the Steens consist of native bunchgrasses such as bottlebrush squirreltail, Poa pratensis (Kentucky bluegrass), Festuca idahoensis (Idaho fescue) and, to a lesser degree, Achnatherum thurberianum (Thurber's needlegrass, former scientific name Stipa thurberiana) in the ridges and slopes of the uplands.
+The lowlands, which are predominately private with BLM-managed rangeland mixed in, consist of a heavy shrub component containing multiple varieties of Artemisia tridentata (big sagebrush) with an understory of cheatgrass, and to a lesser degree bottlebrush squirreltail.
+There are also documented areas of medusahead scattered across the foothills.

 Alvord Seeding #1 is an existing crested wheatgrass seeding that was established in October 1956; it is one of the oldest crested wheatgrass seeding projects on the district.
-When it was first developed, all vegetation was removed and it was taken down to bare soil with a rangeland plow.
+When it was first developed, all vegetation was removed, and it was taken down to bare soil with a rangeland plow.
 It was then reseeded with crested wheatgrass.
-For many decades it was a solid stand of Agropyron cristatum (crested wheatgrass), but Artemisia tridentata (big sagebrush species) has slowly grown back and taken over the pasture.
+For many decades it was a solid stand of crested wheatgrass, but big sagebrush species has slowly grown back and taken over the pasture.
 It has had seeding maintenance completed on it three times to reduce the amount of big sagebrush, the last time being in 2011.
-Agropyron cristatum (crested wheatgrass) is the predominant grass in this pasture.
+Crested wheatgrass is the predominant grass in this pasture.